 There are 3 types of variable scopes.

-, declared and used inside functions.
+local, declared and used inside functions.
 Destroyed after execution.
-Not stored on blockchainstate
+Not stored on blockchainstate, declared in the contract scope, stored on blockchain.
+Accessible by contract functionsglobal, accessed by all.
+Likemsg.senderandblock.timestamp.

 Immutability :